malyons/gatsby-new-post/README.md

 # Gatsby New Post

-A node module that will take in a post name and generate a new Page in Gatsby with the proper front-matter.
+A node module that will take in a post name and generate a new post, and resulting folder structure, in a Gatsby project with the proper front-matter.

 ## Installation

-Use [npm](https://pip.pypa.io/en/stable/) to install gatsby-new-post.
+Use [npm](https://npmjs.com) to install gatsby-new-post.

 ```bash
 npm install --save-dev gatsby-new-post